 What are the symptoms?

 According to the CDC, symptoms include a runny nose, headache, fever, sore throat, and the virus can cause pneumonia.
 Recovering from the virus greatly depends on immune system strength- as many of those who died were in poor health and pre-existing conditions.
+According to the World Health Organization, most estimates of the incubation period for COVID-19 range from 1-14 days, most commonly around five days.

 Can it be treated?

 Unfortunately, antibiotics are of no use once the virus is transmitted.
 However, once admitted to the hospital, medical care may include support for the respiratory system, other organs in the body as well as additional fluid administered.
 The person infected must recover from the virus on the strength of their own immune system.
+Read more about how to get tested.

 How can I protect myself?

 Although there aren’t any vaccines you can get to prevent getting the virus, you can certainly avoid touching your eyes, nose, or mouth, wash your hands often with soap and water, and avoid contact with those who are ill.
-It's also suggested you avoid unprotected contact with live wild or farm animals.
-Be sure to also thoroughly cook meat and eggs.